lindsaykwardell/techacademy-talk/slides.md

 ---

-# What should I learn?
+# What am I going to learn?

 <div grid="~ cols-7 gap-3">